gustaebel/cdenv/README.md

 * `edit`

-    Load the .cdenv.sh from the current working directory in the `EDITOR` and reload it after that.
+    Load the `.cdenv.sh` from the current working directory in the `$EDITOR` for editing and reload it after that.
+If `-b/--base` is given, the `.cdenv.sh` from the nearest base is opened.
+If a `<name>` is given, open the script file where this name has most recently been defined.

 ## Settings